rúllu

 again. and again. and again.

-if i said any of my ideas made sense at the start, i was lying. before the current (8th) iteration, there were roughly 20 different directions. rúllu is not anywhere near a “finished” state. i switch between ideating on it and preparing it on my portfolio.
+if i said any of my ideas made sense at the start, i was lying. before the current (8th) iteration, there were roughly 20 different directions. rúllu is not anywhere near a “finished” state, but is a show of perseverance for the unusual and experimental.

-rúllu, in it’s state is more of a proof of concept (and comfort). there are staggering amounts of improvements and optimizations to be made in almost every way, which is why rúllu is under heavy consideration for my capstone and/or final furniture project.
+rúllu, in it’s state is more of a proof of concept (and comfort). there are staggering amounts of improvements and optimizations to be made in almost every way. which makes it both an exciting and arduous project to revisit.

 processwork.